Henry Kissinger, American diplomat and Nobel winner, dead at 100

-WASHINGTON, Nov 29 (Reuters) - Henry Kissinger, a controversial Nobel Peace Prize winner and diplomatic powerhouse whose service under two presidents left an indelible mark on U.S. foreign policy, died on Wednesday, according to Kissinger Associates Inc.
+WASHINGTON, Nov 29 (Reuters) - Henry Kissinger, a diplomatic powerhouse whose roles as a national security adviser and secretary of state under two presidents left an indelible mark on U.S. foreign policy and earned him a controversial Nobel Peace Prize, died on Wednesday at age 100.

+It said he would be interred at a private family service, to be followed at a later date by a public memorial service in New York City.

-Kissinger had been active past his centenary, attending meetings in the White House, publishing a book on leadership styles, and testifying before a Senate committee about the nuclear threat posed by North Korea.
+Kissinger had been active late in life, attending meetings in the White House, publishing a book on leadership styles, and testifying before a Senate committee about the nuclear threat posed by North Korea.
 In July 2023 he made a surprise visit to Beijing to meet Chinese President Xi Jinping.

+During the 1970s in the midst of the Cold War, he had a hand in many of the epoch-changing global events of the decade while serving as national security adviser and secretary of state under Republican President Richard Nixon.

 While many hailed Kissinger for his brilliance and broad experience, others branded him a war criminal for his support for anti-communist dictatorships, especially in Latin America.
 In his latter years, his travels were circumscribed by efforts by other nations to arrest or question him about past U.S. foreign policy.

-His 1973 Peace Prize - awarded jointly to North Vietnam's Le Duc Tho, who would decline it - was one of the most controversial ever.
-Two members of the Nobel committee resigned over the selection and questions arose about the U.S. secret bombing of Cambodia.
+His 1973 Peace Prize was awarded for ending American involvement in the Vietnam War but it was one of the most controversial ever.
+Two members of the Nobel committee resigned over the selection as questions arose about the secret U.S. bombing of Cambodia.
+North Vietnamese diplomat Le Duc Tho was selected to jointly receive the award but declined it.

-Ford called Kissinger a "super secretary of state" but also noted his prickliness and self assurance, which critics were more likely to call paranoia and egotism.
-Even Ford said, "Henry in his mind never made a mistake."

 "He had the thinnest skin of any public figure I ever knew," Ford said in an interview shortly before his death in 2006.

-With his dour expression and gravelly, German-accented voice, Kissinger was hardly a rock star but had an image as a ladies' man, squiring starlets around Washington and New York in his bachelor days.
+With his dour expression and gravelly, German-accented voice, Kissinger possessed an image of both a stuffy academic and a ladies' man, squiring starlets around Washington and New York in his bachelor days.
 Power, he said, was the ultimate aphrodisiac.

 Voluble on policy, Kissinger was reticent on personal matters, although he once told a journalist he saw himself as a cowboy hero, riding off alone.